Custom firmware

-Custom firmware, also known as aftermarket firmware, is an unofficial new or modified version of firmware created by third parties on devices such as video game consoles, mobile phones, and various embedded device types to provide new features or to unlock hidden functionality.
-In the video game console community, the term is often written as custom firmware or simply CFW, referring to an altered version of the original system software (also known as the official firmware or simply OFW) inside a video game console such as the PlayStation Portable, PlayStation 3, PlayStation Vita/PlayStation TV, PlayStation 4, Nintendo 3DS, Wii U and Nintendo Switch.
-Installing custom firmware on some devices requires bootloader unlocking.
+Custom firmware, often referred to as aftermarket firmware, constitutes unofficial, third-party modifications to the original firmware embedded in devices like video game consoles, smartphones, and various other embedded systems.
+These alterations may be designed to introduce new features, unlock hidden capabilities, or extend the functional lifespan of the hardware.
+Within the video game community, the term "custom firmware" is commonly shortened to CFW.
+It refers specifically to modified versions of a console's official system software (OFW or official firmware), enabling functionalities not sanctioned by the manufacturer.

 Video game consoles

-Custom firmware often allow homebrew applications or ROM image backups to run directly within the game console, unlike official firmware, which usually only allow signed or retailed copies of software to run.
+Custom firmware often allow homebrew applications or ROM image backups to run directly within the game consoles, unlike official firmware, which usually only allow signed or retailed copies of software to run.
 Because custom firmware is often associated with software piracy, console manufacturers such as Nintendo and Sony have put significant effort into blocking custom firmware and other third party devices and content from their game consoles.

+Legality

+Due to commonly being used to circumvent digital rights management, custom firmware is seen as a tool to enable piracy, although the act of installing custom firmware in itself may not be illegal.

+In Japan, custom firmwares were outlawed as part of wider legislation in 2018 which made console modding illegal.